What Is Exposure and How to Measure It

 Note 2: Film speeds can be marked with ASA instead of ISO, but both mean the same thing.
 However, DIN and the Russian ГОСТ are totally different film speed numbering systems.

-☝︎ Further reading: Other than colour or black and white and its ISO speed, photographic film has another important property, dynamic range.
+☝︎ Further reading: Other than colour or black-and-white and its ISO speed, photographic film has another important property, dynamic range.
 To learn more about it, read “Dynamic Range in Film Photography.”

 Counting shutter stops.